syncthing/docs/users/faq-parts/usage.rst

 Am I able to nest shared folders in Syncthing?
 ----------------------------------------------

 Sharing a folder that is within an already shared folder is possible, but it has its caveats.
 What you must absolutely avoid are circular shares.
-This is just one example, there may be other undesired effects.
+You should also be careful when using :ref:`introducer`, which can lead to sharing both the nested folder and its parent between the same devices.
+These are just two examples, there may be other undesired effects.
 Nesting shared folders is not supported, recommended or coded for, but it can be done successfully when you know what you're doing - you have been warned.

 How do I rename/move a synced folder?
 -------------------------------------